prasannaghimiree/feature-extraction/readme.md

-#Custom Feature Semantic Extraction using BERT Architecture
+# Custom Feature Semantic Extraction using BERT Architecture

-## Note: This readme is basically consists oftechniques used under custom_feature_semantic_extraction directory.
+**Note:** This README mainly describes the techniques used under the `custom_feature_semantic_extraction` directory.

 This project is an attempt to understand product reviews in a more structured and meaningful way using transformer-based models.
 Instead of treating a review as a single block of text, the system tries to break it down into **features (aspects)** and analyze sentiment for each feature separately.